-An expansion of the deposition program, including the addition of one new set of passives, was proposed at the December 7th, 2023 TEEM committee meeting and approved via e-vote.
+An expansion of the deposition program to the Fort Chipewyan region, including the addition of one new set of passives, was proposed at the December 7th, 2023, TEEM committee meeting, and approved via evote.
 Passives will be co-located with the denuder at the remote area near the Jackfish Reserve in the Peace Athabasca Delta (Figure 2).
 These passives will be changed out monthly by ACFN and MCFN staff that currently maintain the AMS and time-integrated equipment.
+Passives were deployed in the beginning of March.